Looking for Algarve tours? Below you’ll find the 15 best ones for an unforgettable trip 😉

 On this small-group tour, you’ll visit Lagos and Sagres, including the picturesque Cape of Saint Vicent, the southwestern end of Europe.
 If you’re more into off the beaten destinations, my suggestion is to take this day trip instead.

-5 – Algarve Countryside & Villages Jeep Safari: One of the Most Popular Algarve Tours
+5 – Algarve Countryside & Villages Jeep Safari: one of the Most Popular Tours in the Algarve

 Jeep safari is the perfect opportunity to explore the Algarvian countryside and see a world apart from the beach resorts that the Algarve is famous for.